-Leica X1 versus Olympus PEN-F
+Leica X1 vs Olympus PEN-F

-The Leica X1 and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in September 2009 and January 2016.
+The Leica X1 and the Olympus PEN-F are two digital cameras that were announced, respectively, in September 2009 and January 2016.
 The X1 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X1) and a Four Thirds (PEN-F) sensor.
-The Leica has a resolution of 12.2 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 12.2 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (21 percent) than the Leica X1.
 In this context, it is worth noting that neither the X1 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X1 has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Leica X1»||124 mm||60 mm||32 mm||306 g||260||n||Sep 2009||1,995||Leica X1|